FPV-Drone-STM32F411/DroneController/README.md

 - [ESB8 GitHub Repository](https://github.com/esb8)
 - [Ammar Github Repository](https://github.com/ammarjmahmood)
 - [Project GitHub Repository](https://github.com/your-username/esb8-fpv-drone)

-## Contributing

-We welcome contributions to this project!
-If you have suggestions, bug reports, or want to contribute code, please:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request

 ---
 *This FPV drone project aims to combine and create a full documentation on the latest in drone technology with custom-designed electronics to create a high-performance, reliable platform for racing, freestyle, or aerial photography.*